ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 </html>
 ```

+> _This will now be used as the default layout used for all your pages.
+We'll discuss overriding this later on in the guide._

 ### Blog Posts Template
 We just made a template for our home page, but for our individual blog posts, we're going to want a different layout for those pages.
 So what do we do?
 Just create a new template!